PEERS FOR PROMOTION: FACILITATED PEER MENTORING

-Interactive monthly group meetings providing peer-to-peer mentoring, facilitated by Drs.
-Judith Ockene and Joanna Cain;
+- an interactive monthly group meetings providing peer-to-peer mentoring, facilitated by Drs.
+Judith Ockene and Joanna Cain

-A comprehensive curriculum provides information for preparing documents needed for promotion to Associate Professor and development of competencies useful for transition to Associate Professor;
+- a comprehensive curriculum that provides information for preparing documents needed for promotion to Associate Professor and development of competencies useful for transition to Associate Professor

 Possible projects include: